Catallactic/catallactic-site/docs/whitepaper.md

 			</tr>
 			<tr>
 				<td>CFMM - Constant Function Market Maker</td>
-				<td>For CFMM, a trading function and a set of rules determine how liquidity takers (LTs) and liquidity providers (LPs) interact, and how markets are cleared.
-The trading function is deterministic and known to all market participants.</td>
+				<td>For CFMM, a trading function and a set of rules determine how liquidity takers (LTs) and liquidity providers (LPs) interact, and how markets are cleared. **The trading function is deterministic and known to all market participants**.</td>
 			</tr>
 			<tr>
 				<td>TWAMM - Time-Weighted Automated Market Maker</td>